Grand Funk Railroad: Early 1970s

 The hit single "I'm Your Captain (Closer to Home)", from the album Closer to Home, released in June 1970, was considered stylistically representative of Terry Knight and the Pack's recordings.
 In the spring of 1970, Knight launched an intensive advertising campaign to promote the album Closer to Home.
 That album was certified multiplatinum despite a lack of critical approval.
 The band spent $100,000 on a New York City Times Square billboard to advertise Closer to Home.

-By 1971, Grand Funk equaled the Beatles' Shea Stadium attendance record, but sold out the venue in just 72 hours whereas the Beatles concert took a few weeks to sell out.
-Following Closer to Home, The double disc Live Album was also released later in 1970, and was another gold disc recipient.
+By 1971, Grand Funk equaled the Beatles' Shea Stadium attendance record but sold out the venue in just 72 hours, whereas the Beatles concert took a few weeks to sell out.
+Following Closer to Home, the double disc Live Album was also released later in 1970 and was another gold disc recipient.
 Survival and E Pluribus Funk were both released in 1971.
 E Pluribus Funk celebrated the Shea Stadium show with an embossed depiction of the stadium on the album cover's reverse.

 By late 1971, the band was concerned with Knight's managerial style and fiscal responsibility.
-This growing dissatisfaction led Grand Funk Railroad to fire Knight in early 1972.
+This growing dissatisfaction led Grand Funk Railroad to fire Knight in March 1972.
 Knight sued for breach of contract, which resulted in a protracted legal battle.
-At one point, Knight repossessed the band's gear before a gig at Madison Square Garden.
-In VH1's Behind the Music Grand Funk Railroad episode, Knight stated that the original contract would have run out in about three months, and that the smart decision for the band would have been to just wait out the time.
+Knight even showed up to repossess the band's gear before a benefit gig for the drug rehab Phoenix House at Madison Square Garden on December 23, 1972.
+But the band's new lawyer, John Eastman (Paul McCartney's brother-in-law), was able to convince Knight to wait until after the show, to avoid a potential riot of fans.
+The show went ahead and was taped for the ABC show In Concert.
+In VH1's Behind the Music Grand Funk Railroad episode, Knight stated that the original contract would have run out in about three months and that the wise decision for the band would have been to wait out the time.
 However, at that moment, the band members felt they had no choice but to continue and fight for the rights to their careers and name.
-The legal battle with Knight lasted two years and ended when the band settled out of court.
-Knight came out the clear winner with the copyrights and publisher's royalties to every Grand Funk recording made from March 1969 through March 1972, not to mention a large payoff in cash and oil wells.
-Farner, Brewer and Schacher were given the rights to the name Grand Funk Railroad.
+The legal battle with Knight lasted 2 years and ended when the band settled out of court.
+Knight became the clear winner with the copyrights and publisher's royalties to every Grand Funk recording made from March 1969 through March 1972, not to mention an enormous payoff in cash and oil wells.
+Farner, Brewer, and Schacher were given the rights to the name Grand Funk Railroad.